icukovic/gingerbill.org-source/content/article/2021-11-30-memory-allocation-strategies-005.md

 # Red Black Tree Approach

-The other way of implementing a free list is with a [red black tree](https://wikipedia.org/wiki/Red%E2%80%93black_tree); the purpose of which is improve the speed at which allocations and deallocations can be done in.
+The other way of implementing a free list is with a [red black tree](https://wikipedia.org/wiki/Red%E2%80%93black_tree); the purpose of which is to improve the speed at which allocations and deallocations can be done in.
 The linked list from above, any operation made is needed to be iterated across linearly (_**O(N)**_).
 A red black reduces its time complexity to _**O(log(N))**_, whilst keeping the space complexity relatively low (using the same trick as before by storing the tree data within the free memory blocks).
 And as a consequence of this data-structure approach, a _best-fit_ algorithm may be taken always (in order to reduce fragmentation whilst keeping the allocation/deallocation speed).

 The minor increase in space complexity is due to instead of using a singly linked list, a (sorted) doubly linked is required, but as a consequence, it allows coalescence operations in __*O(1)*__ time.